Key vote in Italy as Salvini seeks to topple government - Journal du Cameroun

 The League triumphed in Emilia Romagna at the European Parliament elections in May, becoming the leading party with nearly 34 percent of the votes, topping the PD’s 31 percent.

-Just five years earlier it had taken home a mere 5.0 percent, compared to the PD’s 53 percent.
+Just five years earlier it had taken home a mere five percent, compared to the PD’s 53 percent.

+Voter Andrea Setti, a 34-year old bank employee, told AFP he felt it was even more important than usual for him to cast his ballot, as the region’s political “colour”, or allegiance, was nowhere near as clear cut as it used to be.

+“Now you cannot really know which way it’s going to go,” he said.

 The coalition’s main stabilising factor is a joint fear of snap elections which would likely hand power to Salvini, whose party is well ahead in national polls.